8 reasons why videoconferencing isn't great for your business or wellbeing

 It can often be difficult to convey empathy in words.
 Sometimes sayings like “I’m sorry” or “I know this must be difficult” simply don’t cut it.
 That’s when we turn to things like a sympathetic facial expression, a gentle pat on the shoulder, or even something more emotional like a hug.
 Sure, we try to stay away from showing too many emotions at work—but it’s important for us to remain human.
 Empathy is a huge part of that.

 Think about a situation where you need to tell an employee that they need to work a little harder.
 Or worse, that it might time for them to leave the company in a virtual meeting.
 That conversation is difficult enough for both parties without adding this digital element to it that takes away the humane side of it.
-There have been countless being conducted in 15-minute Zoom calls where all the participants were put on mute.
+There have been countless reports of group firings being conducted in 15-minute Zoom calls where all the participants were put on mute.
 That was shown to cause significantly more stress than having these conversations in person.
 Affected employees felt like information was being withheld from them and that they didn’t have an appropriate channel to process what’s just happened.

 4. They can result in an unnecessary amount of meetings